matthewjberger/eager/README.md

 * Set working directory to `$(TargetDir)`
 * Set your Ogre project as startup project

 11.)
-Finally, when you run your program make sure you choose `DirectX` as your renderer backend.
+Finally, when you run your program make sure you choose `DirectX 9` as your renderer backend.

 ##### Note: Thanks to the [Cotire CMake plugin](https://github.com/sakra/cotire) the build will be sped up considerably and should offer a nice user experience.